Ottawa's mayor says nearly a year after the convoy, it's time to reopen once-occupied street | CBC News

 "I don't think that running cars and buses [on Wellington] results in a better look for the street," said Naqvi.

-After a massive police operation moved the convoy protesters out of the parliamentary precinct last February, council moved to keep Wellington closed to traffic between Bank and Elgin streets for the rest of the year to prevent similar protests.
+After a massive police operation moved the convoy protesters out of the parliamentary precinct last February, council moved to keep Wellington closed to public vehicles between Bank and Elgin streets for the rest of the year to prevent similar protests.

 The decision on whether to reopen it was to be made at the first transportation committee meeting of this term of council, which is set for next Thursday.

-"It's ugly," he said frankly of the road that is blocked off by concrete barriers, "and it doesn't represent the capital of Canada."
+"It's ugly," Coun.
+Tim Tierney said frankly of the current look, "and it doesn't represent the capital of Canada."

-Standing on a largely deserted Wellington Street, Tierney pointed to drivers who were ignoring the signs — officially, the road is open only to authorized vehicles travelling eastbound, but it's possible for cars to sneak around the barriers — and said that he and other council members were hearing from constituents that downtown traffic was starting to pick up.
+Standing on a largely deserted Wellington Street, Tierney pointed to drivers who were ignoring the signs — officially, the road is open only to authorized vehicles travelling eastbound and active transportation such as cycling, but it's possible for cars to sneak around the barriers.

-Both Tierney and Sutcliffe point out that the city and the police services are better prepared to prevent the sort of truck protest that jammed downtown streets and closed local businesses for weeks.
+Both Tierney and Sutcliffe say the city and the police services are better prepared to prevent the sort of truck protest that jammed downtown streets and closed local businesses for weeks.

 "No one wants to see that again," said Tierney.